PolarCookie/PolarGuides/README.md

 ## Setup
 1. Install your Zygor addon, the TBC version has been backported [here](https://www.reddit.com/r/wowservers/comments/6c9b2z/335_wrath_zygor_downgrade_to_243/)
-2. Copy the files in "replace(TBC/WotLK)" into ZygorGuidesViewer
+2. Copy the files in "replace(TBC/WotLK)" into ZygorGuidesViewer; I've added a feature to Zygor where it will disable auto accepting certain quests (see noautoaccept in the syntax guide).
+Used on event and escort quests.
 3. Add the .lua files to the ZygorGuidesViewer/Guides folder, edit Autoload.xml by adding the lines
 ```
 <Script file="Ding80GuidesAlliance.lua"/>